circansm/nvim-cursor/README.md

 }
 ```

-Note: The plugin is named "nvim-cursor" in the repository, but the Lua module is named "cursor_clone".
+Note: The repository is named "nvim-cursor", but the Lua module is named "cursor_clone".

 ### Manual Installation